Project Agreement: New Bridge for St. Lawrence Project

 - Monthly Payments: For the operation, maintenance and rehabilitation of the corridor

-- Payments began in July 2015 and will increase once the new bridge is use in 2018 and the entire corridor is opened to traffic in October 2019
+- Payments began in July 2015 and will increase once the new bridge is in use and the entire corridor is opened to traffic

 - Payments are subject to indexing and are conditional on SSL's performance